 Look at tags before opening a group from the Groups page:

 You can search for a group by its name, its source, or one of its tags into the search box.
 The search box displays related results as you type.
 Click the group that you want to open.

-For example, if you want to find the groups of users who are following your channels, type 'subscribed to:' in the search bar to browse the groups for each channel that have at least one subscribed user.
+For example, if you want to find the groups of users who are following your topics, type 'subscribed to:' in the search bar to browse the groups for each topic that have at least one subscribed user.

 While viewing or editing a group, you can select Export to generate a CSV file of the users.

 Navigate to the Exports page to see the export history and download your exported group.

 While viewing or editing an existing group, you can select Create Snapshot to create a static list of users who are currently in the group at the time you create the Snapshot.